rwilliams/jrubywiki/Developing-with-JRuby-Truffle.md

             return toStrNode.executeToStr(frame, object);
         }
 ```
-If you want to call different methods on a node, then use a `getStrNode()` helper which returns the node.
+If you want to call different methods on a helper node, then use a `getStrNode()` helper which returns the helper node.